-- Create the following inventories: Annex A, industrial chemicals; Annex B chemicals.
-As part of the action plan development, the expert team will be responsible in developing the following plans in consultation with the relevant authorities, NGOs: • Activity: production, import and export, use, identification, labelling, removal, storage and disposal of Industrial POPs; • Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals if used in the country; • Activity: register for specific exemptions and the continuing need for exemptions (article 4); • Strategy: identification of stockpiles, articles in use and wastes.
-Local experts on old and new u-POPs inventory to: Create a plan for estimation of the unintentional POPs releases in the selected media (air, water, land, product, residue); Collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; Create an inventory for potential sources for new unintentional POPs in the country; • Develop comprehensive work plans; • Organize regular meetings with the workgroup members; • Collect data gained through emission estimation; • Create the following POPs inventories: • releases of Annex C chemicals; • overview of technical infrastructure.
-As part of the action plan development, the expert team will be responsible to develop the following plans in consultation with the relevant authorities, NGOs: • Action plan: measures to reduce releases from unintentional production (Article 5); • Activity: research, development and monitoring (Article 11); and • Activity: technical and financial assistance (Articles 12 and 13).
+• Create the following inventories: Annex A, industrial chemicals; • Annex B chemicals.
+As part of the action plan development, the expert team will be responsible in developing the following plans in consultation with the relevant authorities, NGOs: • Activity: production, import and export, use, identification, labelling, removal, storage and disposal of Industrial POPs; • Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals if used in the country; Activity: register for specific exemptions and the continuing need for exemptions (article 4); Strategy: identification of stockpiles, articles in use and wastes.
+Local experts on old and new u-POPs inventory to: • Create a plan for estimation of the unintentional POPs releases in the selected media (air, water, land, product, residue); • Collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; • Create an inventory for potential sources for new unintentional POPs in the country; • Develop comprehensive work plans; • Organize regular meetings with the workgroup members; Collect data gained through emission estimation; Create the following POPs inventories: • releases of Annex C chemicals; releases of Annex C chemicals; overview of technical infrastructure. • overview of technical infrastructure.
+As part of the action plan development, the expert team will be responsible to develop the following plans in consultation with the relevant authorities, NGOs: • Action plan: measures to reduce releases from unintentional production (Article 5); • Activity: research, development and monitoring (Article 11); and Activity: research, development and monitoring (Article 17), and Activity: technical and financial assistance (Articles 12 and 13).
 Acivity 2.2.3.
 Hold a workshop on inventory validation The PCU will organize a workshop to validate and discuss the key outcomes of the new POPs inventory.
 All working group members, PCU and relevant stakeholders will be invited to the workshop.